MalteMatthey/Learn-Environment-Franka-Emika-Panda/tasks/GETTING_STARTED.md

     - If you need help with a task, click on the `question mark` next to your current task, where you can show the solution.
 This will automatically add new code cells with the solution to your notebook.

 Familiarize yourself with RViz and start working on the tasks at your own pace!

+## Next Steps After the Tutorial
+Once you have completed the tutorial, you can begin working on your own projects.
+Refer to [this guide](./documentation/after_the_tutorial.md) for instructions on how to control the robot with your own scripts without using the tutorial plugin.

 ## FAQ: